walterwanderley/sqlc-gen-go-server/README.md

 ## Post-process

+>**Note:** If you’d rather not execute these steps, you might want to use [sqlc-grpc](https://github.com/walterwanderley/sqlc-grpc) or [sqlc-connect](https://github.com/walterwanderley/sqlc-connect) instead of this plugin.

 After execute `sqlc generate` you need to organize imports, compile protocol buffer and fix go.mod.

 1. Install the required tools: